Indigenous Army: Haitian Revolution

 In 1803 the leaders Sansousi and Lamour Dérance and troops were formally incorporated in the Armée Indigène.

 The first mass rebellion broke out in August 1791, when religious Vodoun priest ougan-sanba Dutty Boukman ordered the slaves to attack Bois Caïman.In a couple of weeks, the number of slaves participating in the rebellion was over 100,000.
 By 1792, a third of Saint-Domingue was under the control of the rebels, and France was ready to quell the rebellion.

-The Congo troops of Haiti military style and role in the indigenous army are similar to the Mountain Troops of France and the Swiss army.
-However, an underlying issue existed between the Congo troops and the creole troops relating to the respect of command.
-The Congo troops did not organize their troops based on established corps such as infantry, cavalry, or artillery but based on ethnic groups.
-Some of the most famous groups are the: